-Thyme oil has many benefits but due to the potent nature of this oil, there are also certain side effects that you must be aware of, such as skin irritation, allergic reactions and risks during pregnancy.
-Generally, however, if you have spoken to your doctor and use this oil responsibly, the health benefits far outweigh the risks.
+Thyme oil has many benefits but due to its potent nature, there are also certain side effects such as skin irritation, allergic reactions, and risks during pregnancy.
+However, if you have spoken to your doctor and you are using this oil responsibly, the health benefits far outweigh the risks.

-People who use thyme oil are often suffering from hormonal imbalances, irregular periods, high toxicity, stress, anxiety, mood swings, low energy, poor circulation, anemia, diabetes, low immunity, arthritis, gout and headaches, among others.
+People who use thyme oil are often suffering from hormonal imbalances, irregular periods, high toxicity, stress, anxiety, mood swings, low energy, poor circulation, anemia, low immunity, arthritis, gout, and headaches, among others.

 Side Effects of Thyme Oil

-- Allergic Reactions – Allergies to thyme are not uncommon, and people who are allergic to other plants in the Lamiaceae family, such as basil, rosemary, sage and lavender, may also be sensitive to thyme oil.
+Allergies to thyme are not uncommon, and people who are allergic to other plants in the Lamiaceae family, such as basil, rosemary, sage, and lavender, may also be sensitive to thyme oil.
 This can manifest in stomach upset, including diarrhea, nausea, vomiting, when consumed.
 Inflammatory reactions on the skin are also possible if you are allergic to this oil.

-Many people with sensitive skin have negative reactions when powerful, undiluted natural oils are put on their skin.
-This could show up as redness, itchiness, rashes or hives, particularly when you don’t dilute the oil in another carrier oil.
+Many people with sensitive skin have negative reactions when powerful, undiluted natural oils are applied to the skin.
+This could show up as redness, itchiness, rashes or hives, particularly when you don’t dilute the oil with a carrier oil.
 Apply a small amount to your skin first and see if any reaction occurs, before applying it to a larger area of your body.

-- Pregnancy – One of the known effects of thyme oil is to stimulate menstruation and regulate the period.
+One of the known effects of thyme oil is to stimulate menstruation and regulate the period.
 For women who are pregnant, this could be dangerous for the fetus and possibly trigger a miscarriage or premature labor.
-Therefore, this oil is not recommended for use by pregnant women, except in aromatherapy mixtures, and even then, only with a doctor’s permission.
+Therefore, this oil is not recommended for pregnant women, except in aromatherapy, and even then, only with a doctor’s permission.

-- Blood Pressure – This oil can help to increase circulation, which often elevates blood pressure, making this oil a poor choice for someone who is already dealing with hypertension.
+Thyme oil can help increase circulation, which often elevates blood pressure, making it a poor choice for someone who is already dealing with hypertension.